Heat diffusion distance processes: a statistically founded method to analyze graph data sets: Conclusion

 \section{Conclusion}

 We proposed two multiscale comparisons of graphs using heat diffusion processes, namely the HKD and HPD.
 The first one requires the assumption of equal graph sizes and a known NC, while the second one is free of these assumptions.
 The multiscale approach solves the problem of choosing an informative diffusion time.
 We proposed to use these processes to analyze data sets of pairs of graphs and were able to design consistent confidence bands and two-sample tests.
-The methods are supported by theoretical results: the HKD and HPD families are Donsker, meaning that the processes verify a functional Central Limit Theorem.
+The methods are supported by theoretical results: the HKD and HPD families are Donsker, meaning that the processes verify a functional central limit theorem.
 Moreover, the processes admit Gaussian approximations with rates that are independent of the graph sizes.
-These results are very general and can be applied to other processes under mild assumptions.
+These results are very general and could easily be applied to other processes.
 Essentially, the processes are required to be uniformly bounded and Lipschitz-continuous.
-Moreover, the performances of our methods were evaluated by simulations on synthetic data sets.
+Moreover, the performances of our methods were illustrated by simulations on synthetic data sets.
 We showed that the two-sample tests were able to distinguish between Erd\H{o}s-Rényi and SBM graphs, as well as between geometric graphs sampled on different domains.
-On Erd\H{o}s-Rényi models with parameters depending on the sample size, the tests were still distinguishing between the different distributions, even when working close to the phase transition of Neyman-Pearson tests.
+Moreover, we confirmed the benefit of using multi-scale notion of distances, as the HKD and HPD processes, over other notions of distances, especially when graphs have heterogeneous densities.
+On Erd\H{o}s-Rényi models with parameters depending on the sample size, the tests were still distinguishing between the different distributions, even when working close to the phase transition of the Neyman-Pearson test.

-As future work, we would like to apply these methods to real-world data sets and extend them to be able to perform learning tasks, e.g. clustering, classification, or change point detection.
+As future work, we would like to extend these methods to be able to perform learning tasks, e.g., clustering, classification, or change point detection on graph data.
 Extensions to be able to deal with data sets of graphs by opposition to pairs of graphs should also be developed to broaden the application spectrum.
+Transferring our approach to directed graphs could also be interesting.
+Although technical difficulties related to spectral decomposition of non-symmetric matrices would need to be dealt with.
 On the theoretical side, studying the interplay between graph sizes and sample sizes could be a first step toward non-asymptotic methods to analyze data sets of graphs.
-Nonetheless, we believe that the introduction of the HKD and HPD processes has the potential to bring innovative and statistically founded ways to analyze data sets of graphs.
-Moreover, the theoretical results presented in this work being very general, our methods could be extended to other fields.